thin-edge/tedge-container-bundle/README.md

 ### Starting the container

+The following tools are required to run the container:

+* docker
+* docker compose
+* Optional: [just](https://github.com/casey/just) - used to run project tasks

-You can start the container using the following steps:
+After the project pre-requisites have been installed, you can start the container using the following steps:

 1. Create a `.env` file containing the environment variables (see the [Providing the device certificate by environment variables](./README.md#providing-the-device-certificate-by-environment-variables) for details on how to provide the device certificate)